Topics on this page

 How do I prove damages?

-Then look at the facts of your case.
+Next, look at the facts of your case.
 What evidence can you collect to persuade the judge that:

-If you are the defendant - You need to understand the law and what the plaintiff (the person who sued you) must prove.
-You can prepare in advance, but plan on being able to react to what the other side says during the trial.
+Defendants - If you are the defendant, you need to understand the law and what the plaintiff (the person who sued you) must prove.
+Prepare in advance, but plan on being able to react to what the other side says during the trial.

 - You were not at fault.

-- If you were at fault, that the other side was not harmed or that someone else caused some (or all) of the harm.
+- If you were at fault, the other side was not harmed or that someone else caused some (or all) of the harm.